xiaolinxiner/docker-openharmony-rootfs/README.md

 # now you can use 'vi' and 'wget' command
 ```

-Or you can find more 'openharmony version' software via [this community](https://gitcode.com/OpenHarmonyPCDeveloper).
+Or you can find additional software that has been ported to OpenHarmony through [this community](https://gitcode.com/OpenHarmonyPCDeveloper).

 ## Use on GitHub workflow